Harvard Rescinds Offer To Parkland Survivor After Discovery Of Racist Comments

 Before these comments came to light, Kashuv was named an outreach director for the conservative campus group Turning Point USA.
 According to the Huffington Post, he stepped down when his former classmates threatened to make the messages public.

-On stage at the Conservative Political Action Conference last March, President Trump publicly praised conservative activist Hayden Williams, who was punched while volunteering as a campus recruiter for Turning Point USA.
-The president brought Williams on stage when he talked about issuing an executive order to protect campus free speech.
+Onstage at the Conservative Political Action Conference in March, President Trump publicly praised conservative activist Hayden Williams, who was punched while volunteering as a campus recruiter for Turning Point USA.
+The president brought Williams onstage when he talked about issuing an executive order to protect campus free speech.

-Jessie Daniels, a professor of sociology at Hunter College who studies racists and white supremacists online, says that the Kashuv incident plays neatly into Turning Point USA's broader agenda.
+Jessie Daniels, a sociology professor at Hunter College who studies racists and white supremacists online, says that the Kashuv incident plays neatly into Turning Point USA's broader agenda.

 "Part of what the far right is doing in every domain is trying to push that line of what's acceptable," Daniels said.
 "The N-word has become one of the skirmishes in this larger war."

-"Harvard is pushing back and saying, nope, that's not acceptable behavior," Daniels said.
+"Harvard is pushing back and saying, 'Nope, that's not acceptable behavior,' " Daniels said.